 Mr. Postma, Mr. Vieser and Mr. Weis were all nominated for election as directors at our last annual meeting pursuant to the WaterMill Settlement Agreement.
-See the section titled "Certain Relationships and Related Transactions, and Director Independence-Certain Related-Party Transaction-WaterMill Settlement Agreement" for more information.
-Mr. Boyle, our Chief Executive Officer and a director, was nominated as a director pursuant to the terms of his employment agreement as described in the section titled "Executive Compensation-Narrative to the Summary Compensation Table-Employment and Change in Control Agreements-Employment with Kevin S. Boyle, Sr."
+See "Proposal 1-Election of Directors" for more information.
+Mr. Boyle, our Chief Executive Officer and a director, was nominated as a director pursuant to the terms of his employment agreement as described in the section titled "Executive Compensation-Narrative to the Summary Compensation Table-Employment and Change in Control Agreements-Employment Agreement with Kevin S. Boyle, Sr."